CloudLabsAI-Azure/Azure-VMware-Solution/Labs/Hand_on-Lab-01/Lab_overview.md

 >
 > Here you need to use the environment wisely and make sure
 > - [x] To utilize the day to perform the lab and explore Azure VMWare private cloud.
 > - [x] Do not perform anything else which is not provided in the lab guide.
-It may lead the environment breakdown and can affect other to perform the lab on time.
+It may lead the environment breakdown and can affect others to perform the lab on time.
 > - [x] Cleanup the environment by using the cleanup guide.
 > - [X] During the cleanup make sure you do not delete the **AVS-DC** resource and **AVS-RG**
 > - [x] Inform the leads once you have done the testing and cleanup.